 What I’m Reading: Permission to Feel, lots of memoir around loss/death/overcoming trauma or easy novels on audio because my ability to read is impacted by a concussion and then grief.

-ALIP: In partnership with my friend Betsy, beginning spring 2019, I write and publish four seasonal mindfulness journals one season at a time throughout the year.
+ALIP: My intuition tells me that it’s time for me to say yes to my membership and the Brave + Beautiful Community is born (I’d originally started in 2017 but my anxiety roared to life and I refunded everyone’s money).
+In partnership with my friend Betsy, beginning spring 2019, I write and publish four seasonal mindfulness journals one season at a time throughout the year.
 This creative project feels like “saying yes to life” and serves as a life-line as I walk my son home.
 The winter journal is published shortly after my son dies and I funnel all profits into an art scholarship in my son’s name.
-I recognize that it’s time for me to say yes to my membership and the Brave + Beautiful Community is born (I’d originally started in 2017 but my anxiety roared to life and I refunded everyone’s money).
 I’m also coaching and doing Behind the Scenes Business Support for clients but when my son dies, I let go of most of my work.
 Over the next year, I work about 5 hs/week.
-My friends Zina and Erica take over my FB page to keep things running for me when I cannot show up.
+My friends Zina and Erica take over my FB page to keep things running for me for the first few months when I cannot show up.

 2020: i turn 49